Are You Ready to Change Your Approach?

 Many nasty bacteria survive stomach acid because they have a protective layer around them called bio-film.
 Believe it or not, some viruses and bacteria thrive in an acid environment, for example, H. Pylori.
 The Bacteria Clostridium perfringens, which causes gas gangrene, and Clostridium difficile (C.diff) form spores that cause problems in the digestive system.
 Biofilm PurgFrom e Detox

-No matter how many healthy active bacteria you consume, how many different strains of good bacteria are in the supplements you take, or how many fermented foods and drinks you down, they will not replenish or re-establish your generational gut bacteria.
+No matter how many healthy active bacteria you consume, how many different strains of good bacteria are in your supplements, or how many fermented foods and drinks you down, they will not replenish or re-establish your generational gut bacteria.

 Feed your generational microbes with good fibre